rust-lang/rfcs/text/0000-generalized-type-ascription.md

 However, if you write this on a single line, or simply consider `x : T.foo()` a user might parse this as `x : (T.foo())` instead.
-While Rust does not have any "type level methods", and wherefore this parse would not make any semantic sense, this incorrect parse is nevertheless possible and thus confusion may ensue.
+While at this stage Rust does not support "type-level methods" (meaning that this parse currently makes no sense), a user may nonetheless make this mistake.

 That said, it is still possible for the user to explicitly disambiguate with `(x : T).foo()` wherefore this may not become a problem in practice.